viodotcom/opticks/README.md

 1. Execute code when a boolean toggle is on
 1. Execute code or for a variant of a multi toggle

+We use React at FindHotel and some of the code examples use JSX, but the code and concept is compatible with any front-end framework or architecture.

 ### Opticks vs other experimentation frameworks

 The main reason for using the `toggle` library is to be able to clean your code